nandabritto/Where_is_Billy/README.md

 ### 3. Structure

 * A clear and simple layout is in place to ensure users can navigate intuitively and have an easy experience.

-* Navbar is fixed on top to facilitate user to navigate through pages easily.
+* Navbar is fixed on top to facilitate users to navigate through pages easily.
 Small navigation is the same on all pages to ensure easy navigation.
 * Index page displays game and character introduction and instructions to the game.
-* Game page effectively shows one question, four answer options, countdown timer and progress bar and text to show what question you are on.
+* Game page effectively shows one question, four answer options, countdown timer, and progress bar and text to show what question you are on.
-* End game page can be found a for to add your name on your score.
+* End game page can be found to add your name on your score.
 * High Scores page shows ranking scores.

 ### 4. Skeleton